Are you looking to find out more about your wonderful black Lab?

 Black Labs are so popular that you won’t have any difficulty finding a puppy.
 Many perfect and adorable black Lab pups like this one, are born each year.

-It is even possible for a litter bred from a yellow dog and chocolate bitch to produce at least some black puppies, due to the dominant black Lab coat gene.
+It is even possible for a litter bred from a yellow dog and chocolate female to produce at least some black puppies, due to the dominant black Lab coat gene.

 But not all puppies are born healthy, or destined to have the classic, perfect, Labrador temperament.
 So, you do need to choose your puppy with care.